profile curation and automated feeds by GRRL! updated: January 25, 2026

 FACTIOD:

-Alexandra's full bio:
+Alexandra's bio:

 Alexandra Hainer is an American racing driver who claimed the 2025 McLaren Trophy America Pro-Am championship in her debut season and made an impressive second-place overall finish in her first IMSA Michelin Pilot Challenge start.